BTHX 5110/BTHX 8110 | Ethical Issues in Pediatrics

 Sept.
 5 - Dec.
 21

 Using real pediatric cases, we will examine some of the most pressing ethical issues faced by clinical teams, patients and families, and ethics consultants.
-Topics include decision-making for children at the end-of-life, care of extremely premature infants, conceptions of disability, adolescents’ independence from their guardians in decision-making and confidentiality protections, research conducted with children, Child Protective Services in the lives of children & families, and prioritizing children for scarce resources in public health emergencies.
+Topics include decision-making for children at the end-of-life, care of extremely premature infants, conceptions of disability, and adolescents’ independence from their guardians in decision-making and confidentiality protections, research conducted with children, Child Protective Services in the lives of children & families, and prioritizing children for scarce resources in public health emergencies.
 Through robust classroom discussions, we will consider these complex issues from a diversity of perspectives.
-This course is intended for professional and academic disciplines working with children, such as medicine, nursing, psychology, social work, law, public health, and education, as well as child development, anthropology, and philosophy.
+This course is intended for professional and academic disciplines working with children such as medicine, nursing, psychology, social work, law, public health, and education, as well as child development, anthropology, and philosophy.

-About the Instructor
+About the Instructor:

-Jennifer Needle, MD, MPH, Associate Professor
+Jennifer Needle, MD, MPH, HEC-C, Associate Professor

 Expertise: Advance Care Planning | Pediatrics | Palliative Care Clinical Ethics